SumoLogic/sumologic-documentation/docs/cse/rules/about-cse-rules.md

 This section describes two key Cloud SIEM features that enable you to write richer rules that can look up information about the entities that are actors in a record.
 For example, you could compare a domain in a record to a list of allowed listed domains.
 Or you could compare an IP address to a list of IP addresses known to be indicators of compromise.

-### Match Lists
+### Match lists

-The subsections below explain how Match Lists work, and how to leverage them in Cloud SIEM rules.
-For more information about Match Lists, see [Match Lists and Suppressed Lists](/docs/cse/match-lists-suppressed-lists/).
+The subsections below explain how match lists work, and how to leverage them in Cloud SIEM rules.
+For more information about match lists, see [Match Lists and Suppressed Lists](/docs/cse/match-lists-suppressed-lists/).

-#### Match Lists are used to enrich record data
+#### Match lists are used to enrich record data

-This section describes what [Match Lists](/docs/cse/match-lists-suppressed-lists) are, and how Cloud SIEM uses them to enrich record data.
-The short story is that when a record is ingested, Cloud SIEM uses Match Lists to add information to the record.
-So, your rule doesn’t directly refer to a Match List, it checks the record for data that Cloud SIEM may have added to the record at the time of ingestion.
+This section describes what [match lists](/docs/cse/match-lists-suppressed-lists) are, and how Cloud SIEM uses them to enrich record data.
+The short story is that when a record is ingested, Cloud SIEM uses match lists to add information to the record.
+So, your rule doesn’t directly refer to a match List, it checks the record for data that Cloud SIEM may have added to the record at the time of ingestion.

-Match Lists are lists of important indicators and identifiers, typically configured by a Cloud SIEM analyst.
-Match Lists are often used to define allowlists of entities, like IP addresses, URLs, and hostnames, and so on, that you want to exempt from ordinary rule processing.
+Match lists are lists of important indicators and identifiers, typically configured by a Cloud SIEM analyst. match lists are often used to define allowlists of entities, like IP addresses, URLs, and hostnames, and so on, that you want to exempt from ordinary rule processing.
 For example, you might want to prevent a rule from firing for records that contain one of a certain set of IP addresses.

-Here’s an example of a Match List in the Cloud SIEM UI.
+Here’s an example of a match list in the Cloud SIEM UI.

 <img src={useBaseUrl('img/cse/example-match-list.png')} alt="Example match list" width="800"/>

-You can take advantage of Match Lists in rules, but Match Lists actually come into play when records are ingested.
-Here’s how it works:  When a record is ingested, Cloud SIEM compares the entries in all Match Lists to fields in the record.
-Of course, Cloud SIEM doesn’t compare the entries in a given Match List to all fields in a record; it wouldn’t make sense to compare a domain name to an IP address.
+You can take advantage of match lists in rules, but match lists actually come into play when records are ingested.
+Here’s how it works:  When a record is ingested, Cloud SIEM compares the entries in all match lists to fields in the record.
+Of course, Cloud SIEM doesn’t compare the entries in a given match list to all fields in a record; it wouldn’t make sense to compare a domain name to an IP address.
 You could say that Cloud SIEM understands the difference between apples and oranges: Cloud SIEM distinguishes which record fields contain IP addresses, which contain domain name and so on.
-So, Cloud SIEM compares a Match List of IP addresses to record fields that contain IP addresses.
-Similarly, Cloud SIEMs compares a Match List of usernames to record fields that contain usernames.
+So, Cloud SIEM compares a match list of IP addresses to record fields that contain IP addresses.
+Similarly, Cloud SIEMs compares a match list of usernames to record fields that contain usernames.
 For more information about how that works, see [Match Fields Reference](/docs/cse/match-lists-suppressed-lists/match-fields-reference).

-When a record contains a value that *exactly* matches one or more Match Lists (partial matches are not supported), two fields in the record get populated:
+When a record contains a value that *exactly* matches one or more match lists (partial matches are not supported), two fields in the record get populated:

-* `listMatches.` Cloud SIEM adds the names of the Match Lists that the record matched, and the column values of those lists.
-For example, if an IP address in a record matches the `SourceIP` address in the “vuln_scanners” Match List, the `listMatches` field would look like this: `listMatches: ['vuln_scanners', 'column:SourceIp']`
+* `listMatches.` Cloud SIEM adds the names of the match lists that the record matched, and the column values of those lists.
+For example, if an IP address in a record matches the `SourceIP` address in the “vuln_scanners” match list, the `listMatches` field would look like this: `listMatches: ['vuln_scanners', 'column:SourceIp']`
 * `matchedItems`.
 Cloud SIEM adds the actual key-value pairs that were matched.
-For example, continuing the example above, if “vuln_scanners” Match List contained an entry “5.6.7.8”, and the record’s `SourceIp `is also “5.6.7.8”, the assuming the `SourceIP` address in the “vuln_scanners” Match List, the `matchedItems` field would like like this: `matchedItems: [ { value: '5.6.7.8', …other metadata about list item } ]`
+For example, continuing the example above, if “vuln_scanners” match list contained an entry “5.6.7.8”, and the record’s `SourceIp `is also “5.6.7.8”, the assuming the `SourceIP` address in the “vuln_scanners” match list, the `matchedItems` field would like like this: `matchedItems: [ { value: '5.6.7.8', …other metadata about list item } ]`

 Because the information about list matches gets persisted within records, you can reference it downstream in both rules and search.